 “I’ve seen the difference in tool life firsthand after trying different coolants in the past,” Mr. Wells says.
 “Synthetics have a history in our industry of not handling tough materials well, and buying new carbide is usually one of the top four or five expenses in a shop.
 Blaser has overcome that problem with Synergy.”

 Synergy 735 is a blend of polyglycols that is designed to provide higher lubricity and a neutral pH.
-According to Blaser, these characteristics support higher material removal rates while minimizing tool wear and delivering surface finishes comparable to those achieved with mineral-oil-based metalworking fluids.
-The synthetic formula is free of substances like bactericides, boron, formaldehyde, sulfur and chlorine, which can be damaging to the environment and dangerous to employees, the company says.
+These characteristics support higher material removal rates while minimizing tool wear and delivering surface finishes comparable to those achieved with mineral-oil-based metalworking fluids.
+The synthetic formula is free of substances like bactericides, boron, formaldehyde, sulfur and chlorine, which can be damaging to the environment and dangerous to employees.
 Synergy 735 has been designed for excellent rinsability to ensure cleaner machines and parts.